Tearth/Tapir-Chess/README.md

 # Tapir Chess

-Tapir Chess is a chess platform written in C#/.NET 8 + Vue, aiming to learn more about modern technologies, patterns (CQRS, Domain-Driven Design, Event Sourcing), containerization (Docker, Docker Compose) and deployment (Kubernetes).
+Tapir Chess is a chess platform written in C#/.NET 8 + Vue.js, aiming to learn more about modern technologies, patterns (CQRS, Domain-Driven Design, Event Sourcing), containerization (Docker, Docker Compose) and deployment (Kubernetes).
 The project uses microservices architecture as a basis, splitting features into a few easily scalable main areas of responsibility.

 ## Table of Contents